 Focusing on the center line where top and bottom lips meet, apply a high-shine lip gloss (like this option from Chantecaille).
-Opt for a shade that's 2-3 shades lighter than the lip liner you chose.
+Opt for a shade that's two or three shades lighter than the lip liner you chose.
 This contrast helps create the optical illusion of plump lips.

 Step Four: Define Your Outer Lip Line With Concealer

 "Just use a touch of [concealer] in the corner of the lips to really sharpen the corners," Matin says.
 Essentially, you're tracing outside of the line you created with lip liner in step one using concealer to create even more contrast and definition—the key to a 3-D, pouty lip.
 As a finishing touch, you can also add a dusting of highlight to the Cupid's bow.